 - Relevant log entries

-That’s exactly what Ozcode Production Debugger provides.
+That’s exactly what Ozcode Live Debugger provides.
 Ozcode’s autonomous exception capture records all the relevant information leading up to an exception.
 You can then step through your code with full time-travel debug information,…

 …and even add tracepoints to create dynamic logs providing code-level visibility to locals and variables anywhere in your application – without having to rebuild a new version and redeploy your application…